New members’ briefing

 Scores for all the music we play are available from the Members’ area of this website – access details are given after joining.

-There are not many power points in the rooms we use, so if you view music on a tablet make sure it is charged before the workshop.
+There are not many power sockets in the room we use, so if you view music on a tablet make sure it is charged before the workshop.

 Workshops follow the same pattern as the typical programme.
 I email the programme in advance, including access details for the Members’ area so you can obtain the scores.
 You can also view future programmes there.